T3X3K/moodleScraper/README.md

     open(name[:size-5]+".pdf", 'wb').write(response.content)
 FileNotFoundError: [Errno 2] No such file or directory: 'Calendario delle lezioni (modificato il 24/10/2022).pdf'
 ```
-Originally, I saw this problem happens when the file [[has to open files with weird names]](#has-to-open-files-with-weird-names).
+Originally, I saw this problem happens when the file [has to open files with weird names](#has-to-open-files-with-weird-names).
 Look into that part of the document.